textcortex/icortex/docs/source/index.rst

 Get started
 -----------

-Visit :doc:`Quickstart<quickstart>` to see all the ways you can start using ICortex.
+Visit :doc:`Quickstart<quickstart>` to get started with ICortex.

-If you are experiencing any problems or bugs, `join our Discord <https://discord.textcortex.com/>`__ to get help.
+If you are experiencing any issues or have found a bug, `join our Discord <https://discord.textcortex.com/>`__ to get help.

 Index
 -----